LiveHelperChat/doc/docs/install.md

 ## Folders permissions

-* After you gave permission to write to cache folder.
-You should see the following window.
-If you see strange error instead of install make sure that
+* After granting permission to write to the cache folder, you should see the following window.
+If you encounter a strange error instead of the installation page, please ensure that:
-    * Your browser is pointing to index.php/site_admin/install/install URL
+    * Your browser is pointing to the correct URL: index.php/site_admin/install/install.
-    * You gave recursive write permission to cache folder.
+    * You have given recursive write permission to the cache folder.

-Try to change owner to apache user or the user under which you are running http server.
+Try changing the owner to the Apache user or the user under which your HTTP server is running.

 ```shell script
 chown apache:apache -R cache/